-Mr. Gravelle was born in North Bay, Ontario, and holds a Ph.D. in Economics from Western University.
+Mr. Gravelle is a native of Corbeil, Ontario, and holds a PhD in economics from Western University.

 In this paper, we define a financial institution’s contribution to financial systemic risk as the increase in financial systemic risk conditional on the crash of the financial institution.
 The higher the contribution is, the more systemically important is the institution for the system.